mui/material-ui/docs/pages/blog/mui-core-v5.md

 ### Global class names

 In v3, we heard how frustrating using the `classes` prop API correctly can sometimes be.
-In v4, we made [a step](/blog/material-ui-v4-is-out/#customization) toward adding global class names.
+In v4, we made [a step](/blog/material-ui-v4-is-out/#customization) towards adding global class names.
 They are present, as long as no more than one ThemeProvider is used.

 v5 doubles down on this direction by always adding global class names on the host DOM nodes.
-These class names are available for customizing the child elements.
-It can simplify the customization of complex components.
+These class names are available for customizing the child elements, which can simplify the customization of complex components.

-For instance, compare these three options to turn the outlined input's border color red:
+For example, compare these three options to turn the outlined input's border color red:

 ```tsx
 import TextField from '@mui/material/TextField';